diegozr1/BugExtractorDocs/docs/installation.rst

 https://github.com/TaskAssignment/IssuesProvider

-The issuesprovider is an API that integrates all the bugs found in the repositories hosted in Github, BugZilla and Gitlab
+The issuesprovider is an API built with Node.js that integrates all the bugs found in the repositories hosted in Github, BugZilla and Gitlab

 Clone the repository::